DS4PS/course-asu-paf-586-summer-2019/schedule.md

 The following chapter is available as a reference:

 Kimberlin, C. L., & Winterstein, A. G. (2008).
-'Validity and Reliability of Measurement Instruments Used in Research.' _Am J Health Syst Pharm_, _65_(23), 2276-84.
+'Validity and Reliability of Measurement Instruments Used in Research.'
+Am J Health Syst Pharm, 65(23), 2276-84. [ [PDF](https://www.dropbox.com/s/1ibqoq2yv5egtol/Reliabillity-and-Validity-of-Measures.pdf?dl=1) ]